-As part of the course I put together a nutritious and – I hope – tasty, mainly vegan lunch bringing to life many of the things that we talk about in the sessions.
-In discussions emphasis is on plant foods for their taste and potential cancer-fighting properties, but I embrace the occasional fishier, meatier options, too.
+As part of my courses I put together nutritious and – I hope – tasty, mainly vegan lunches and suppers bringing to life many of the things that we talk about in the sessions.
+In discussions emphasis is on plant foods for their taste and potential cancer-fighting and life-enhancing properties, but I embrace the occasional fishier, meatier options, too.
 Just not in vast quantities.
 Or coated in artery-clogging sauces. 🙂

 As a mission statement, food to glow strives to post the yummiest, most enticing plant-based recipes this side of a fairly decent cafe in a small town with no real competition.
 Nothing like aiming high!
 Fish, dairy and sweet things have a look in but it’s really about the plants – their colours, tastes and versatility.
 Most recipes are original (or at least I haven’t come across them), while the rest are healthy (-ier) riffs on old favourites or tweaks on cookbook, magazine and Internet finds.
 Although not considered humane I do test out all recipes on my long-suffering (but very healthy) family and friends.
 Tempeh has not been a huge hit, but I’m working on it…